 Use: Hormones with receptor-associated tyrosine kinases

-What you’ll notice is that this mnemonic includes all of the hormones acting through the JAK/STAT pathway.
+What you’ll notice is that this mnemonic includes all of the hormones acting through the MAP and JAK/STAT pathway.

 P – Prolactin